bhavi289/todo-upgrad-django/README.md

 Project available on
 <a href="http://139.59.69.153:8000/">http://139.59.69.153:8000/</a>
-You can wither signup or use these credentials - username - bhavichawla password - bhavi.c16
+You can either signup or use these credentials - username - bhavichawla password - bhavi.c16
 </pre>